 Do you think this means the wage conversation is wide open as the employer is generous?
 It means the exact opposite.

-When you see that pay is ‘negotiable‘ it means the company hasn’t created a real role for a specific employee but is trying to see who is available and what their pay expectations are.
+When you see that pay is ‘negotiable‘ it implies the company hasn’t created a specific role for an employee but is scoping (trying to see who is available) and what their pay expectations are.
 Applicants are participating in a labour market survey that may not even result in a job.

 When Get Smarter was asked if their advert stating ‘Remuneration: Negotiable depending on experience.
 Job level: Entry level ‘ was contradictory, they responded